 Retail Sales MoM in the United Kingdom averaged 0.20 percent from 1996 until 2022, reaching an all time high of 13.90 percent in June of 2020 and a record low of -17.90 percent in April of 2020.
 This page provides the latest reported value for - United Kingdom Retail Sales MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

 Retail Sales MoM in the United Kingdom is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales MoM in the United Kingdom to stand at 0.20 in 12 months time.
-In the long-term, the United Kingdom Retail Sales MoM is projected to trend around 0.50 percent in 2020, according to our econometric models.
+In the long-term, the United Kingdom Retail Sales MoM is projected to trend around 0.40 percent in 2023 and 0.50 percent in 2024, according to our econometric models.